 In April 1954, Colonel Gamal Abdel Nasser became the leader of Egypt.
 He was one of a group of Egyptian Army officers who had overthrown King Farouk in 1952, and had a strong nationalistic vision.

-Negotiations began and, on 19 October 1954, an agreement was reached on ending the British occupation.
+Negotiations began and an agreement was reached on 19 October 1954 ending the British occupation.
 Britain was given 20 months to withdraw.

 This agreement led to a reduction in tension.
 British troops were able to leave the Canal Zone and move about more freely.

 The first troops departed in May 1955.
-The last British unit to leave, 2nd Battalion The Grenadier Guards, departed Port Said on 24 March 1956.
+The last British unit to leave was 2nd Battalion The Grenadier Guards, which departed Port Said on 24 March 1956.